 So your guests know what kind of soup everyone brought and for a fun addition to the Soup Swap Party, grab a Chalkboard and list out the soups.

-We grabbed several containers from Walmart, that are perfect for Freezing Soup, to show you how fun the Soup Swap can be.
+We grabbed several containers that are perfect for Freezing Soup, to show you how fun the Soup Swap can be.
 Labels, Scrapbook Paper, Tags and Ribbon were added to make them extra special.

 For the container with the red ribbon, I used Avery Marking Tags found in the office supply area at Walmart.